 The understanding that environmental chemicals can interfere with hormone action has gradually been understood by governments and applied to legislative and regulatory priorities over the past half century.
-The European Union has recognized EDCs in legislation since the late 1990s^{viii}.
-Some milestones include Europe's Strategy on EDCs^{ix} (1999); the Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals^x (REACH, 2007); plant protection products7 (2009) and biocides regulation^{xi} (2011), Chemicals Strategy for Sustainability (2020) and Europe's Beating Cancer Plan (2021).
-In 2013, the European Parliament adopted a resolution on the protection of public health from endocrine disruptors^{xii} and the 7th Environmental Action Programme called for minimizing exposures to EDCs.
-After several years of debate in which the Endocrine Society actively participated, the Commission finally adopted criteria for the identification of endocrine disrupting biocides in

-2017^{xiii}.
-In 2019, the Petitions Committee of the European Parliament commissioned a report reviewing the scientific evidence regarding the concept of endocrine disruption, the extent of exposure, associated health effects and costs^{xiv}.
+The European Union has recognized EDCs in legislation since the late 1990sviii.
+Some milestones include Europe's Strategy on EDCsix (1999); the Regulation on Registration, Evaluation, Authorization and Restriction of Chemicalsx (REACH, 2007); pesticides (2009) and biocides regulationxi (2011), Chemicals Strategy for Sustainability (2020) and Europe's Beating Cancer Plan (2021).
+In 2013, the European Parliament adopted a resolution on the protection of public health from endocrine disruptorsxii and the 7th Environmental Action Programme called for minimizing exposures to EDCs.
+After several years of debate in which the Endocrine Society actively participated, the Commission finally adopted criteria for the identification of endocrine disrupting biocides in 2017xiii.
+In 2019, the PETI Committee of the European Parliament commissioned a report reviewing the scientific evidence regarding the concept of endocrine disruption, the extent of exposure, associated health effects and costs [ref]

 The European Chemicals Agency (ECHA) and European Food Safety Agency (EFSA) are charged with providing guidance to establish the details of the scientific information needed for identifying an EDC based on its adverse effect, endocrine activity and plausible link between the two.
-The Endocrine Society has argued that identification strategies should not restrict "endocrinemediated action" to perturbation of a single class or system of hormones interacting with a receptor^{xv}.
+The Endocrine Society has argued that identification strategies should not restrict "endocrinemediated action" to perturbation of a single class or system of hormones interacting with a receptorxiv.
 Cells need to react to a wide variety of hormones, and hormone-receptor interaction can activate many different endocrine pathways, which are typically linked via mutual interrelationships and crosstalk.
 A single chemical or class of chemicals can interact with different endocrine pathways, disrupting regulatory mechanisms, altering homeostasis and predisposing individuals to endocrine diseases.
-Therefore, "endocrine-mediated" should specifically indicate that the adverse outcome is plausibly caused by a substance interfering with hormone synthesis, transport, metabolism, excretion, and/or receptor-mediated action.
+Therefore, "endocrine-mediated" should specifically indicate that the adverse outcome is plausibly caused by a substance interfering with hormone synthesis, transport, metabolism, and/or receptor-mediated action.
 Receptor-mediated action should recognize that many hormones have multiple receptor isoforms including nuclear and/or membrane or other receptors that convert an extracellular signal into a specific cellular response.
 It should also reflect the World Health Organization's International Program on Chemical Safety (WHO-IPCS) definition, which encompasses all endocrine systems and effects including a) receptor-mediated effects; b) interference with endogenous ligand delivery to the receptor; and c) epigenetic effects.

-While the original EU strategy on EDCs from 1999 identified important short, medium, and long-term actions to address EDCs and their public health consequences. new scientific information has emerged in recent years and policymakers have begun the process of updating relevant laws.
-In July 2017, the European Commission recognized the importance of more comprehensively assessing and minimizing exposure to EDCs in consumer products and other products, beyond plant protection products and biocides, including toys, cosmetics, and food packaging materials through the regulation on Classification, Labeling and Packaging (CLP) and regulation on the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).
-On December 19, 2022, the Commission proposed a revision to the CLP regulation that included a specific hazard class for EDCs, with multiple categories based on the strength of evidence. $^{x \nu i} \,$
+While the original EU strategy on EDCs from 1999 identified important short, medium, and long-term actions to address EDCs and their public health consequences, new scientific information has emerged in recent years that is not reflected in the strategy.
+In July 2017, the European Commission recognized the importance of more comprehensively assessing and minimizing exposure to EDCs in consumer products and other products beyond pesticides and biocides including toys, cosmetics, and food packaging materials through the CLP and REACH regulations.xv